v-elnovikova/winforms/docs/ConfigureApplicationSettings.md

 **Out of Goal:**

+-  App settings from Settings designer/editor page.

 -    Validations around the combination of Winforms settings defined in AppSettings.Json.

 -   Dynamic/real-time load of Appsettings.